 When Hurricane Katrina devastated the Gulf Coast area, the Studio was called by the National Guard to help seal up the heavily damaged churches to prevent looting of these sacred spaces.
 Employees and volunteers from the Studio joined churches from all over the Gulf area in this emergency response effort.
 Subsequently, the Studio received commissions to restore damaged windows and create new windows to replace those that were destroyed in seven churches throughout the Gulf area.

-In classes, workshops and retreats, we spend quality time educating our students and clients about the spirituality of thier own creativity as well as listening to the students' hopes and dreams.
-Over the years, we have work with many students in our studio to help them realize those dreams and aspirations.
+In classes, workshops and retreats, we spend quality time educating our students and clients about the spirituality of thier own creativity as well as listening to the students’ hopes and dreams.
+Over the years, we have worked with many students in our studio to help them realize those dreams and aspirations.

 In 2009, the Studio initiated a partnership with Beacon College of Leesburg, FL – the only accredited college in the US offering BA and AA degree programs for students with learning disabilities.
 Working in collaboration with school faculty and administration, we helped develop a program which offers students the opportunity to earn a degree in Art with a major in Stained Glass.
 We also helped set up a fully operational Glass Studio at the college where learning-challenged students receive professional and caring instruction.
-With the program now completing its first year of operation, the Studio provides presenters for workshops as well as consultant services to the academic managers of the program.
+With the program now completing its 9th year of operation, the Studio provides presenters for workshops as well as consultant services to the academic managers of the program.